Located in the Notting Hill district of the Royal Borough of Kensington and Chelsea, Portobello Road serves as market selling various goods each day.

 - The popular British children’s book series Paddington Bear, from Britain, created by Michael Bond, heavily features Portobello Market.
 Paddington Bear is the main character and Mr. Gruber, his friend, has a shop in which he sells antiques on the Portobello Road.
 Paddington visits Portobello Market every day.

 - A documentary called Portobello: Attack of the Clones was shown at Portobello Road’s own Electric Cinema in 2006.
-The short film was 20 minutes long and it covered the threat that high street stores pose over the spirit of the street.
+The short film was 20 minutes long.